w3f/w3f-education/docs/Rust/section2/safe-math.md

 }
 ```

-Typically, if you aren't sure about which operation to use, **checked** operations are a safe bet,
+Typically, if you aren't sure about which operation to use for runtime math, **checked** operations
-as it presents two, predictable outcomes that can be handled accordingly (`Some` and `None`).
-In
+are a safe bet, as it presents two, predictable (and _erroring_) outcomes that can be handled
-reality, checked operations aren't utilized much within the Polkadot codebase, but are still a valid
-way to ensure safety is a part of your runtime's design.
+accordingly (`Some` and `None`).

-In a real context, the resulting `Option` should be handled accordingly.
-The following function is
+In a practical context, the resulting `Option` should be handled accordingly.
+The following function
-from the
+is from the
 [`polkadot-sdk`](https://github.com/paritytech/polkadot-sdk/blob/c86b633695299ed27053940d5ea5c5a2392964b3/bridges/modules/messages/src/inbound_lane.rs#L168),
-and part of it increases a nonce which is responsible as part of receiving a message from a bridge
+and part of it increases a nonce as part of receiving a message in a bridging context:
-protocol:

 ```rust
 /// Receive new message.